A quick guide to Castle Crags State Park

 Hike the Castle Crags to Castle Dome Trail

-The most popular hike in Castle Crags State Park is the Castle Dome Trail.
-This 5+ mile hike gains over 2,000 feet of elevation as it winds its way to the Dolomite-looking peaks high above.
-Once you arrive near the Castle Dome, you can hike around the granite until your heart is content.
+The Castle Dome Trail is the most popular and best hike in Castle Crags State Park.
+This 5+ mile hike gains over 2,000 feet of elevation as it winds toward the Dolomite-looking jagged peaks high above.

 How long of a hike is Castle Crags?

 It’s a 5.2-mile hike, but it’ll be a little longer if you explore the area.
 (Which I suggest you do!)
-If you hike this in winter or spring, make sure to bring microspike and hiking poles, as the trail will have plenty of snow and ice.
+If you hike this in winter or spring, make sure to bring microspikes and hiking poles, as the trail will have plenty of snow and ice.

 Related: Northern California places to see